sawubona-repo/BINA-FS23-WORK/LB10-Regression+TimeSeries/Readme.md

 * The [advertising dataset](https://github.com/sawubona-gmbh/BINA-FS23-WORK/blob/2c1def124c2d61f211071641d0da9f2a7fc93fde/LB10-Regression+TimeSeries/Python/DATA_Werbung.csv) to analyse the relationship between 'TV advertising' and 'sales' using a simple [linear regression model](https://github.com/sawubona-gmbh/BINA-FS23-WORK/blob/2c1def124c2d61f211071641d0da9f2a7fc93fde/LB10-Regression+TimeSeries/Python/Python_Linear_REGRESSION_Advertising_v1.ipynb) which predicts sales based on the money spent on different platforms for marketing.

+* Linear regression helps us establishing a relationship between a dependent variable and an independent variable and fitting a straight line through the data points.
+But, in real-world data science, linear relationships between data points is a rarity.
+To overcome this, polynomial regression was introduced.
+But the main drawback of this was the increased complexity of the algorithm and it became difficult to handle them eventually leading to overfitting of the model.
+To further eliminate these drawbacks, [spline regression](https://github.com/sawubona-gmbh/BINA-FS23-WORK/blob/2bcbf38ca89a4dcbb2e98a4ab4b416f6353c77a0/LB10-Regression+TimeSeries/Python/Python_Regression_SPLINES_v2.ipynb) was introduced.